 Examples of exceptional clearances include, but are not limited to, the death of the offender (e.g., suicide or justifiably killed by police or citizen); the victim’s refusal to cooperate with the prosecution after the offender has been identified; or the denial of extradition because the offender committed a crime in another jurisdiction and is being prosecuted for that offense.
 In the UCR Program, the recovery of property alone does not clear an offense.

 In its clearance calculations, the UCR Program counts the number of offenses that are cleared, not the number of persons arrested.
 The arrest of one person may clear several crimes, and the arrest of many persons may clear only one offense.
 In addition, some clearances that an agency records in a particular calendar year, such as 2015, may pertain to offenses that occurred in previous years.

-The following clearance statistics have been submitted to the Department of Justice for April, 2018.
+The following clearance statistics have been submitted to the Department of Justice, reflecting January-June, 2018.